 - Notes (that will go at the end of the document with the endnote format, before the reference list).

-- The tables and figures in a different document (if any).
-In the case of submitting images, it is necessary to send them in jpeg format with the highest quality.
+- In the case of submitting images, it is necessary to send them in jpeg format with the highest quality.

 Style: The manuscripts have to follow the APA style (Publication Manual of the American Psychological Association, 7th edition, 2020).
 The following are some citation examples: